Awards/Fellowships:

 For the academic types (feel free to shorten as needed):

-Adrienne J. Keene is an Assistant Professor of American Studies and Ethnic Studies at Brown University.
+Adrienne Keene is a citizen of the Cherokee Nation and is a scholar, writer, podcaster, and visual artist.
 Her research areas include college access, transition, and persistence for American Indian, Alaska Native, and Native Hawaiian Students, including the role of pre-college access programs in student success.
 Additionally, she examines representations of Native peoples in popular culture, Native cultural appropriation in fashion and design, and the ways that Indigenous peoples are using the internet, social media, and new media to challenge misrepresentations and create new and innovative spaces for art and activism.

 She earned her BA from Stanford University in Native American Studies and Cultural Anthropology, and her doctorate from the Harvard Graduate School of Education, in Culture, Communities, and Education.